jacobmoller8/Dinnerplanner-React/README.md

 * `src/App.js` - root component you can modify it's HTML and add different routes to it
 * `src/Dishes`, `src/SelectDish` etc. - contain the `.js` and `.css` file for each component.
 You should create your own components roughly corresponding to your views from previous labs.

-Check the components and see how they work.
-There are additional comments in the code.

 ## What you need to do

 * reimplement the missing views following React practices
 * use [Router](https://reacttraining.com/react-router/web/guides/philosophy) to map different url address (e.g. /search, /dish/ID) to specific components (the startup code already does that for welcome screen and select dish screen)
 * implement cookies or localStorage so that the numberOfGuests and menu are persisted on the page reload

-## Credits

-* Michel Tabari for fine tunning the code

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).